Walk up Great Gable from Seathwaite via Gillercomb

 4 – The hidden valley of Gillercomb is superb; a classic example of a hanging valley (where a small glacier fed into the larger glacier that formed Seathwaite).
 The path skirts the edge of the valley, below the flanks of Base Brown and gives a view of rarely seen crags of Grey Knotts and Brandreth.

 5 – At a marker cairn, bear left to continue south where the path now starts to climb more steeply towards the col between Base Brown and Green Gable (this area is called Blackmoor Pols).
+The summit of Base Brown can easily by added to the walk here if you’re looking to bag another Wainwright.
 Once at the col, take a right at a cairn along the path which makes from Green Gable.
 It will eventually meet the wide, worn track rising from Honister.
 This path is lined with cairns and will take you to the summit of Green Gable.

 6 – Green Gable has an enviable view of Ennerdale, almost straight down the valley, flanked by high fells on either side.
 Great Gable also strikes an impressive pose a short distance across Windy Gap, your next destination.
 From Green Gable, descend the red, eroded path to Windy Gap.